folutade/KnowThatYouAnointed/content/posts/the-party.md

 * At some level, Lecrae seems to feel genuinely surprised and disappointed to know that some of these killers feel no remorse about taking the life of someone innocent.
 However, at another level, he is probably not surprised at this lack of remorse based on the earlier lines such as "They hearts grow colder, they love to do evil, they burn they conscience."

-* Lecrae also attributes the killers' lack of remorse to them displaying the “worst ignorance”.
+* Lecrae also attributes the killers' lack of remorse to them displaying the “worst ignorance.”

-* At one level, labeling these killers as “ignorant” in a pejorative sense could be seen as a insult or a justification for them to have an even harsher punishment.
-However, if you take the word “ignorance” at face value, Lecrae is really just pointing out that these killer are unfortunately lacking in knowledge, education or the ability to comprehend the consequences of their actions.
+* At one level, labeling these killers as “ignorant” in a pejorative sense could be seen as an insult or a justification for them to have an even harsher punishment.
+However, if you take the word “ignorance” at face value, Lecrae is really just pointing out that these killers are unfortunately lacking in knowledge, education, or the ability to comprehend the consequences of their actions.

-* If one recognizes that these killer are really lacking in knowledge, education and the ability to comprehend consequence, it becomes possible to begin empathizing with them, particularly since they may never have been able to choose between Howard and Hampton.
+* If one recognizes that these killers are really lacking in knowledge, education, and the ability to comprehend consequences, it becomes possible to begin empathizing with them, particularly since they may never have been able to choose between Howard and Hampton.

 {{< /details >}}